 Footcare is particularly vital for homeless people.
-Where numbers of homeless people justify drop-in centres and other specific provision a specialist podiatry service is very likely to be necessary.
+Where numbers of homeless people justify drop-in centres and other specific provision, a specialist podiatry service is very likely to be necessary.
 In other areas enhanced access should be planned.

-- 2.133 'Drop in' access by self referral with continuity of provision to build trust including cover for leave.
-Appropriate and accessible advertising of service including easy read materials, translated materials and clinical access to interpretors and language line. - 2.134 Provision at all main homeless drop ins and homeless GP surgeries in area.
-New patients to be referred to GP/nurse for full health assessment. - 2.135 Security should be considered, including set up and location of clinical room, access to notes and alerts, chaperones when necessary. - 2.136 To apply standards of infection control, waste disposal, equipment, lighting and note taking equal to mainstream and delivery of equipment and stores in same way as mainstream although working in non NHS premises.
-Also provision of sample taking and collection (e.g. wound swabs and nail clippings). - 2.137 Lead clinicians should work in both mainstream and specialist settings, to maintain links and equitable standards.
-Services should ensure equal access to other specialities to which podiatrist will frequently refer via GP, e.g. physiotherapy and surgical footwear.
-Arranging support to attend where necessary.
-To promote annual diabetic neurovascular foot checks and diabetic foot care advice on an opportunistic basis by all health team members.
-Screening for alcohol related neuropathy.
+- 2.134 "Drop-in" access should be by self-referral with continuity of provision to build trust including cover for leave.
+Appropriate and accessible advertising of services should include easy-to-read materials, translated materials, and clinical access to interpreters and Language Line. - 2.135 Podiatry should be available at all drop-ins and GP surgeries providing services for homeless people in the area.
+New patients should be referred to the GP or nurse for full health assessment. - 2.136 Security should be considered, including the set-up and location of clinical rooms, access to notes and alerts, and chaperones when necessary. - 2.137 Despite working in non-NHS settings, services should apply the same standards of infection control, note taking, equipment maintenance, sample collection, etc. as apply in mainstream services. - 2.138 Lead clinicians should work in both mainstream and specialist settings, to maintain links and equitable standards.
+Services should ensure equal access to other specialties to which podiatrists will frequently refer via GPs, such as physiotherapy and surgical footwear; arrange support to attend where necessary; and promote annual diabetic neurovascular foot checks and diabetic foot care advice on an opportunistic basis by all health team members, as well as screening for alcohol-related neuropathy.

-- 2.138 Signposting to other services as in a position to build up trust rapidly due to instant relief of pain by non painful treatment, repeat consultations and opportunity for talking during treatment.
-Foot health and podiatry awareness training for day centre volunteers.
-Frequent care plan review according to patient's changing situation.
-Assertive outreach for non-engaged clients: Advise of drop-in podiatry clinics in local area if sleeping outside area.
-Encourage provision of free shoes and socks in day centres.
+- 2.139 Signposting to other services, as podiatrists are in a position to build up trust rapidly due to instant relief of pain by non-painful treatment, repeat consultations and the opportunity for talking during treatment.
+Provide foot health and podiatry awareness training for day centre volunteers.
+Engage in frequent care plan reviews according to the patient's changing situation.
+Provide assertive outreach for non- engaged clients, with advice about drop-in podiatry clinics.
+Encourage the provision of free shoes and socks in day centres.
 Provide supporting letters for grants/loans for shoes from the Department of Health and Social Care if necessary.
-Service user involvement and patient satisfaction surveys. - 2.139 For recently housed patients services should ensure continuing care or refer on. - 2.140 Modify treatment if necessary, e.g. the use of strong acids to treat verrucae needs care as the patient cannot rest, need to liaise with day centre staff with regard to possible temporary accommodation provision when patient is particularly vulnerable due to a foot problem. - 2.141 Training and education: Consider training need for homeless podiatrists in conflict resolution, working with interpreters, drugs and alcohol effects on lower limb, mental health, torture.
+Ensure service users are involved in service design and assess their experience through, for example, patient satisfaction surveys. - 2.140 For recently housed patients services should ensure continuing care or refer on. - 2.141 Modify treatment if necessary, for example, the use of strong acids to treat verrucae needs care as the patient cannot rest.
+Podiatrists should liaise with day centre staff with regard to possible temporary accommodation provision when a patient is particularly vulnerable due to a foot problem. - 2.142 Training and education: Consider the training needs for podiatrists providing care to homeless people in conflict resolution, working with interpreters, effects of drugs and alcohol on the lower limb, mental health, torture.
 Build links with other local agencies and services.
-Offer training to profession through mandatory rotation of mainstream podiatrists, placements for podiatry students, university guest lecturing and workshops on homeless healthcare with podiatry students, publications and conference presentations, audit and research. - 2.142 Equal grading of post to other specialist podiatrists in the team.
-All podiatry teams to have a 'Specialist Podiatrist for Homeless and Vulnerable People'.
+Offer training to the profession through: mandatory rotation of mainstream podiatrists, placements for podiatry students, university guest lecturing and workshops on homeless healthcare for podiatry students, publications and conference presentations, audit and research. - 2.143 All podiatry teams should have a "Specialist Podiatrist for Homeless and Vulnerable People", with equal grading of these posts to other specialist podiatrists in the team.
 Podiatrists should have independent prescribing rights where appropriate.